Nxtra/blogs-david-en-nick/blogs/blog3.md

 This `ASL` describes the same workflow as the state image above.
 It's only much harder to read for human eyes.

-Note that indeed we have the steps: running crawler, registering schema, executing ETL job, running crawler.
+Note that we indeed have the steps: running crawler, registering schema, executing ETL job, running crawler.
 But we also have "wait" steps were we periodically check if a crawler is ready with his work.
 And we have failure states that we use to react on failure in our process.

-Since this blog focusses on data and not on how to build state machines we'll put a link here if you want to know more about `AWS State Machines` and `Step Functions`: [https://aws.amazon.com/getting-started/hands-on/create-a-serverless-workflow-step-functions-lambda/](https://aws.amazon.com/getting-started/hands-on/create-a-serverless-workflow-step-functions-lambda/).
+Since this blog focusses on data and not on how to build state machines we'll put a link here if you want to know more about `AWS State Machines` and `Step Functions`: [click here](https://aws.amazon.com/getting-started/hands-on/create-a-serverless-workflow-step-functions-lambda/).

 In the resources you'll find a link to a great course by [Yan Cui](https://theburningmonk.thinkific.com/courses/complete-guide-to-aws-step-functions).

-c.
-Logic of Step functions
+### Logic of Step functions

 Now it is time to look a little deeper into what happens during every step.

 > Tip: Choose descriptive names for your steps so that it is clear immediately clear what happens in a certain step.